erwinbonsma/BusyBeaverGB/README.md

 # Busy Beaver

-This program for the [Gamebuino](https://gamebuino.com) lets you edit and run an esoteric language.
+This program for the [Gamebuino](https://gamebuino.com) lets you edit and run an esoteric programming language.
 The language is based on [2L](https://esolangs.org/wiki/2L) with some minor modifications.

 ## Language